ORIGYN-SA/origyn_nft/docs/nft-current-api.md

 ```

-The returned token can be appened to a url request with the ?access=TOKEN format to see restricted information
+The returned token can be appended to a URL request with the ?access=TOKEN format to see restricted information.

 **NOTE:  Data stored on the IC should not be considered secure.
 It is possible(though not probable) that node operators could look at the data at rest and see access tokens.
 The only current method for hiding data from node providers is to encrypt the data before putting it into a canister.
 It is highly recommended that any personally identifiable information is encrypted before being stored on a canister with a separate and secure decryption system in place.**